 As a fabless semiconductor company, we do not own facilities for processing silicon wafers.
 Our wafers are produced by our foundry partners, which include Lapis and Seiko Epson (located in Japan), and X-Fab (based in Germany).
 However, unlike many fabless semiconductor companies, our wafers are produced using our own proprietary process technology, which we have installed at the facilities of our foundry partners.
 Our chips are packaged and tested by subcontractors located in Asia; we also conduct some testing at our San Jose headquarters.Our IGBT-driver boards are assembled by an independent subcontractor in Sri Lanka.

 We sell our ICs and diodes to companies that produce power supplies for electronic goods.
 Most of these companies are merchant power-supply manufacturers, who in turn sell to original equipment manufacturers (OEMs) that produce electronic products such as computers, TVs, appliances, etc. In some cases, OEMs make their own power supplies.
-Our ICs can be found in goods produced by many of the world's leading OEMs, such as Samsung, Electrolux, Dell, LG, Sony, and many more.
-Our IGBT drivers are used by many of the world's leading manufacturers of industrial equipment.
+Our ICs can be found in goods produced by many of the world's leading electronics and appliance makers, while our IGBT drivers are used by many of the world's leading manufacturers of industrial equipment.

 Overall, approximately 25% of our sales are made directly to power-supply manufacturers and OEMs, while the remainder are through distributors of electronic components.